cakwok/Computer-Vision/5. OCR using Deep Networks/README.md

 Test set: Avg. loss: 0.0786, Accuracy: 9754/10000 (98%)
 ```

-The system is able to classify all 10 examples correctly after training.
+Now after the training, we can see the system is able to classify all testing samples correctly.

 <img src = "https://user-images.githubusercontent.com/21034990/177020029-8ffe6900-d00a-4c49-afb5-23c699d0652e.png" width = 400>